gvwilson/sdxpy/en/src/tester/index.md

 -   Python stores local and global variables in dictionary-like structures.
 -   A unit test function performs an operation on a fixture and passes, fails, or produces an error.
 -   A program can introspect to find functions and other objects at runtime.
--   Temporarily replacing functions with mock objects can simplify testing.
--   Python defines protocols so that users' code can be triggered by keywords in the language.
 ---

 We're going to write a lot of programs in this book.